 2021 finds us grieving those times, grieving people, and grieving relationships.
 Uncertainty has us fearful, too, and symptoms of exhaustion from overwork are just layered over these difficult emotions.
 As working remotely becomes the new norm, we’re pushed further away from healthy, productive collaboration and left wondering if whatever we’re doing now is of any worth or meaning.
 It’s so much darker than typical burnout—it’s cabin fever on steroids.
 If unchecked, this kind of languishing can lead to serious mental health issues.

-Tips for preventing burnout in 2021
+Tips for preventing burnout

 - Break up your time differently

 Back before 2020, you probably had your eye on long-term goals and end-product thinking when it came to projects.
-In 2021, take it from someone who knows what serious isolation is, and plan your time in smaller chunks.
+Take it from someone who knows what serious isolation is, and plan your time in smaller chunks.
 By breaking up your day into smaller tasks over multiple activities, you’ll feel more in control, and help stave off loneliness until the next time you’re able to see people.

 - Connect with nature